donovanh/donovanh.github.com/_posts/2014-03-14-design-study-quickcast.markdown

 The result of these interactions is a light, well designed app that makes it easy for users to create and share screencasts.

-## Awards

-If you like Quickcast, be sure to [vote for them](https://thenetawards.com/vote/side-project/quick-cast/) in the Net awards.

 ## Alternatives

 ### More complex